Trump Tower wiretapping allegations: Followup

 None of these articles corroborated the specific allegations made in the tweets, but rather contained terms and elements of stories which were mingled together and distorted.
-All the fact-checkers rated Trump's claims as false.
+All of the listed fact-checkers rated Trump's claims as false.

 In the first official statement issued after the tweets, made through press secretary Sean Spicer on March 5, Trump asked congressional intelligence committees to "determine whether executive branch investigative powers were abused in 2016" as part of their oversight authority of the Department of Justice and as part of the ongoing investigation into Russian interference in the election.
 In response, multiple congressional committees agreed to investigate.
 None found any evidence supporting the wiretapping claim, and they reported their findings in the weeks following the tweets.

-In interviews on March 5 and 6, Deputy Press Secretary Sarah Huckabee Sanders attempted to recast the president’s words with a softer tone.
+In interviews on March 5 and 6, Deputy Press Secretary Sarah Huckabee Sanders attempted to recast the president's words with a softer tone.
 On This Week she said "I think there certainly could have been (a FISA warrant).
 And it sounds like there's something that we should look into and verify."
 On Monday morning's Today show, she said "the president firmly believes that the Obama administration may have tapped into the phones at Trump Tower, this is something that we should look into.
-We’d like to know for sure."
+We'd like to know for sure."

 Later on March 6, White House counselor Kellyanne Conway told Fox News's Fox & Friends that the president had "information and intelligence that the rest of us do not", although when asked about this, Press Secretary Spicer equivocated.
 Spicer spoke to reporters that day from the White House briefing room with an audio-only feed for the public, and was peppered with questions about the tweets.
 Spicer referred to his weekend statement requesting congressional investigation and did not to add clarity or context to Trump's tweets.
 Referring to Conway's claim, Spicer said "I can't specifically respond to you in terms of what she was referring to, whether she was referring to the exact nature of this charge or whether generally speaking he is given information."

 Trump lowered his profile in the week following the tweets, limiting reporter access in contrast to the first six weeks of his administration.